Profitbase/Episode-Docs/articles/planner/getting-started/data-import.md

 ## Dimension files

 - For smaller (less than 10k rows) dimensions we usually just update all the rows every time.
-- For larger dimensions it can we beneficial to see if it can be imported incrementally.
+- For larger dimensions it can be beneficial to see if it can be imported incrementally.

 ## Validate the file before attempting to import